Human-in-the-Loop Multi-Robot Information Gathering with Inverse Submodular Maximization: Experiments

 \section{Experiments}

-We validate the proposed ISM formulation and evaluate the BB-ISM algorithm in a case study on the multi-robot multi-objective coverage control as described in Sec. \ref{sec:case_study}.
-We will first present a qualitative example to show how the ISM and human suggestion affect the behaviors of robots.
-Then, we will evaluate the proposed algorithm in terms of its optimality, running time, and peak memory usage.
+We validate the proposed ISM formulation and the BB-ISM algorithm in two case studies on multi-robot scientific data collection and multi-objective coverage control for event detection as described in Sec. \ref{sec:case_studies}.
+We will first present illustrative examples to show how the ISM and human suggestions affect the behaviors of robots.
+Then, we will quantitatively analyze the ISM framework's adaptation to human preference by comparing with baseline approaches.
+Moreover, we evaluate the proposed algorithm (BB-ISM) in terms of its optimality, running time, and peak memory usage as the problem size increases.